Project overview

 December 2024

 Acquisition of a Black Hollow Sun Solar Complex for a total of 324 MWp of installed capacity.
-BHS I already under construction
+BHS phase I already under construction

 April 2025

-BHS II start of construction
+BHS phase II start of construction

 July 2025

-BHS I Electro Mechanical Completion (EMCC)
+BHS phase I Electro Mechanical Completion (EMCC)

 September 2025

-BHS I Start of commercial operation
+BHS phase I Start of commercial operation

 2026

-BHS II Start of commercial operation
+BHS phase II Start of commercial operation

-Black Hollow Sun I
+Black Hollow Sun phase I

 Located in Weld County, near Fort Collins, this project marks ContourGlobal’s first large-scale solar PV construction in the U.S. and a major milestone in our renewable energy expansion in the country.
 With more than 310,000 advanced solar panels, including also America-assembled onesthe first phase of this complex is going to start commercial operation in September 2025.

-Black Hollow Sun II
+Black Hollow Sun phase II

-BHS II has been designed to integrate with the shared infrastructure of BHS I, maximizing efficiency in land use, interconnection systems, and technical resources.
+BHS phase II has been designed to integrate with the shared infrastructure of BHS phase I, maximizing efficiency in land use, interconnection systems, and technical resources.
 The construction of both phases has generated over 700 direct jobs during peak construction, providing a significant boost to the local economy.

-& Economic Impact
+Shared Value & Economic Impact

-One of the most valuable aspects of the BHS I & II development has been our close collaboration with regional contractors and suppliers.
+One of the most valuable aspects of the BHS phase I & II development has been our close collaboration with regional contractors and suppliers.
 Over 70% of the construction workforce is U.S.-based, with many workers coming from Colorado’s Denver and Fort Collins areas.
 This approach not only supports local economic development but also fosters a highly responsive and committed project environment.
 The construction phase of the 2 phases has generated over 700 direct jobs during peak construction, providing a significant boost to the local economy through partnerships with regional contractors, suppliers, and service providers.

 Equally important has been our deep integration with the local community.
 We have worked closely with the Severance town authorities, Weld County officials, and local residents to ensure the project aligns with community expectations and values.
 Our engagement with PRPA, our offtaker and strategic partner, has also been key in coordinating project milestones and securing long-term benefits for the region.